 The Law Library circulates primarily treatises and limited materials from the general collection.
 Course Reserves contains copies of every law course textbook, which may be checked out for two hours for use in the library or in class.
 Please see our Circulation Policy for further information about borrowing materials from the Law Library.
 If you have a question for the circulation department, please make an Ask Circulation request with this form.

 Class materials are found in Course Reserves located behind the Circulation Desk.
 Materials may be checked out for two hours for use in the library or in class.
 Course Reserves includes textbooks, Hornbooks, study aids, legal research and writing guides, and audio-visual materials.

 Group Study Rooms

 Group study rooms are available for law student group use at the Law Library.
-These rooms are located on the lower level of the library and are limited to law student use.
+These rooms are located on the lower level, and are limited to law student use.
 Check out a key card at the front desk.
 The loan period is 4 hours.

 Interlibrary Loan (ILL)

 The Law Library will attempt to borrow materials not available at the University of Arizona Libraries from other libraries through interlibrary loan (ILL).
 Click here to request an article or book through interlibrary loan.

 Need help with a citation?
 Wondering how to locate a book or journal?
 Don’t know how to start researching a legal question?
 Not sure how to use a database?
 Look no further, the Law Librarians and Law Library Fellows are here to help you.
 Email us your questions (large or small) at AskLawRef@email.arizona.edu.
 During the summer we’re staffed Monday through Friday from 9am-4pm.
 On the weekends we check this email support early morning and again late afternoon.
 We look forwarding to hearing from you!